Equivariant Hodge theory and noncommutative geometry: The noncommutative motive of a quotient stack

 Let $\bar{Z}_i$ be the closure of $Z_i$, which is a connected component of $X^{\lambda_i}$ and hence smooth and projective-over-affine.
-Then $Z_i$ is the semistable locus for the action of $L_i'$ on $\bar{Z}_i$, and $L'_i$ has lower rank than $L_i$, so the first two claims of the theorem follow from the inductive hypothesis.
-We may also apply the inductive hypothesis to claims (1) and (2) of the thoerem once we establish that $\Perf(Z_i/L_i')$ is a proper dg-category if $\Perf(U/G)$ is and, respectively, $\Perf(\Crit(W|_{Z_i}) / L_i')$ is a proper dg-category if $\Perf(\Crit(W|_U)/G)$ is.
-This follows from \autoref{lem:KN_strat_properness}.
+Then $Z_i$ is the semistable locus for the action of $L_i'$ on $\bar{Z}_i$, and $L'_i$ has lower rank than $L_i$, so the first claim of the theorem follows from the inductive hypothesis.
+Note that \autoref{lem:KN_strat_properness} implies that $\Perf(Z_i/L_i')$ is a proper dg-category if $\Perf(U/G)$ is, so in this case the inductive hypothesis implies that one can choose the DM stacks $\Y_j$ to be projective.

 \textit{Case $X^s = X^{ss} \neq \emptyset$:}